 - I. Wherever possible previously developed (brownfield) or non-agricultural land is used; - 2.
-Their impact on heritage assets, where applicable, has been fully assessed and addressed; - 3.
-Their location should be sensitive to the character of the landscape.
+Their impact on heritage assets, where applicable, has been fully assessed and addressed; - Their location should be sensitive to the character of the landscape.
 Their visual impact, both individually and cumulatively, should be fully addressed in accordance with current guidance; - 4.
-The proposal provides for biodiversity net-gain in accordance with Policy SGII.
-Where sites are not to be retained for agriculture, measures such as boundary hedge and tree planting and wildflower planting underneath and between panels should be implemented

-- provided there will be no adverse effects on landscape character; - 5.
-The installations are removed when they are no longer in use, and the land is fully restored to provide a net improvement in landscape quality.
+The proposal provides for biodiversity net-gain in accordance with Policy SG12.
+Where sites are not to be retained for agriculture, measures such as boundary hedge and tree planting and wildflower planting underneath and between panels should be implemented provided there will be no adverse effects on landscape character; - 5.
+The infrastructure is removed when there is written confirmation that the operation is no longer in use or has the ability to be in use, and the land is fully restored to provide an improvement in landscape quality.